myllynen/rhel-troubleshooting-guide/README.md

 ### General Application Troubleshooting Tips

-First investigate if there has been any resent changes or updates to the installed software
+First investigate if there has been any recent changes or updates to the installed software:

 ```
 tail /var/log/yum.log